markbattistella/FormLogger/README.md

 ## Validation

-Before submission, `FormManager` checks the user’s input for completeness and correctness.
+Before submission, `FormManager` checks the user's input for completeness and correctness.
 If validation fails, it throws a `FormValidationError`.

 ```swift
 public struct FormValidationError: Error {